sovity/edc-ce/docs/Frontend/Dashboard/overview.md

 - **MIW URL**: (Only MIW Data Spaces) Technical property describing the configured DAPS/MIW for your Connector, defining which data spaces you are connected to.
 - **MIW/DAPS Token URL**: Technical property indicating where tokens are fetched for your Connector.
 - **DAPS JWKS URL**: Technical property describing the configured DAPS JWKS for your Connector, if connected to a DAPS.

-## Right - General Information about the Connector
-The right-hand section provides general details about the EDC UI.
-At the top, you can find and copy your Connector endpoint extended by the own participantId as query parameter and additionally the own Management-API URL.
-Below, you will see a general introduction to the EDC UI.